 - Contact our Support team.

-- Our support team will set up your account to use AAD login.
+- Our support team will set up your account to use Microsoft Entra login.

-- Once your AAD is ready, Support will contact you with instructions.
+- Once your Microsoft Entra is ready, Support will contact you with instructions.

-If there are any Security Conditional Access Policy at the Azure AD that is blocking the BitTitan Application for MigrationWiz SSO then Exclude the application for the SSO to work.
+If any Security Conditional Access Policy at Microsoft Entra is blocking the BitTitan Application for MigrationWiz SSO then Exclude the application for the SSO to work.

-In order to use the MigrationWiz PowerShell SDK with MigrationWiz SSO, you must use your original MigrationWiz/MSPComplete password, not your Azure AD password.
+To use the MigrationWiz PowerShell SDK with MigrationWiz SSO, you must use your original MigrationWiz/MSPComplete password, not your Microsoft Entra password.

-This allows for a secure migration without the use of Global Admin or Site Collection Admin permissions on the source and destination.
-The account being used still needs to be licensed for Teams in the Exchange Online tenant.
+This allows for a secure migration without Global Admin or Site Collection Admin permissions on the source and destination.

 These are the steps to enable permission level at the source only.
 This authentication process gives you control over who is entitled to use the source.